REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Conclusions and Future Work

-Actually, sim-to-real transfer has always been a notoriously hard problem in robotics community, especially after the prevalence of deep learning methods~\cite{kleeberger2020survey}.
-Currently, there are mainly two ways toward solving this problem: \textit{fine-tune}, \textit{domain randomization}~\cite{tobin2017domain}, and \textit{domain adaptation}~\cite{wang2018deep}.
+Since \regrad is generated automatically using the physical simulator, there exists a reality gap between the training data and realistic scenarios.
+Therefore, facing the challenges of sim-to-real is a practical and important issue.
+Currently, there are mainly three ways toward solving this problem: \textit{fine-tune}, \textit{domain randomization}~\cite{tobin2017domain}, and \textit{domain adaptation}~\cite{wang2018deep}.
+Fine-tune means training on simulative data while followed by a fine-tune stage using real-world data, which would dramatically reduce the data amount required by training from scratch (e.g.~\cite{rusu2017sim, chebotar2019closing}).
+However, though the requirements are relaxed, it still needs a real-world dataset with a considerable size, which would be time-consuming to collect.
 Domain randomization usually defines a diversified data space in the simulator, in which the real-world data are assumed to be.
-By indiscriminately and extensively training, the robot will learn to perform in the real world, which appears as one of the simulative variations.
-This idea is similar to the well-known data augmentation in machine learning.
 By contrast, the key idea of domain adaptation is to build a shared space when given one or more \textit{source} domains (e.g. the simulative data) and a \textit{target} domain (the realistic data).
-The space may be constructed on pixel level (e.g. \cite{james2019sim, chen2019crdoco}) or feature level (e.g. by adversarial learning~\cite{tzeng2017adversarial} or contrastive learning \cite{kang2019contrastive}).
-Recently, researchers are also attempting to apply these ideas in robotics, e.g., robotic grasping~\cite{fang2018multi, bousmalis2018using, james2019sim, zhu2020grasping}, object pose estimation~\cite{su2021synpo}, and relationship detection~\cite{peng2019unsupervised}.
-However, more attention and efforts are required for further improvements.

-Domain randomization is not suitable for sim-to-real learning based on our \regrad since online generation of randomized simulative data is quite time-consuming.
-Besides, we have already utilized the state-of-the-art realistic renderer provided by Blender\footnote{http://www.blender.org}, which is not good enough to fill the reality gap.
-Moreover, we have also considered augmentation and randomization during our data generation, e.g., different light conditions and backgrounds.
-Based on all the above efforts, the learned models are still far from satisfactory in realistic scenes.
-In the future, one may consider integrate the recent advances in representation learning, e.g., adversarial learning~\cite{wang2020progressive, xu2020adversarial}, and contrastive learning~\cite{liu2021domain, thota2021contrastive}, to overcome the sim-to-real challenges.
-Another possible solution is to integrate the depth or point clouds along with the RGB for visual perception, which may combines the commendable generality of 3D information and rich textures of color information.
+In this paper, we have already verified the vanilla domain randomization techniques, which successfully help our models, especially the depth-based model, transfer to real-world scenarios.
+In the future, we could also consider the domain adaptation method based on adversarial learning~\cite{wang2020progressive, xu2020adversarial} and contrastive learning~\cite{liu2021domain, thota2021contrastive} to improve the sim-to-real performance. }